 - This event has passed.

-The Lincoln Highway Arts Festival will be on September 16, 2017.
+The Lincoln Highway Arts Festival is on September 15, 2018.

 This event is presented by the Mount Vernon Area Arts Council.
 Support for this festival is also provided by the Mount Vernon-Lisbon Community Development Group and the City of Mount Vernon.